-I grew up thin… I think skinny was the term used most frequently when I was a child.
+I grew up with the term skinny frequently used as a descriptor when I was a child.
 Like most women, and many men, I focussed on my perceived body-image when I was young and seemed to be frequently apologizing for my size.
 Social judgement creates lots of assumptions and myths.
 One assumption is that thin must equal fit.
 I was, relatively, when I was young.
 I was lucky, for a long time.
 Then age began to hit me.

 Now this is not a rant about growing older: I actually love aging.
 I love the personal power I am growing into as I age.
 I love the letting go of crap stuff that no longer serves me (that actually never served me, like worrying so much about what I looked like, or how I could make sure everyone liked me), I even love the wrinkles (although I’m struggling a bit with how gravity is being a bit too bossy for my liking).
 What I don’t like is how my bones are not healthy.
 A bone scan, whilst still in my 40s, showed Osteopenia – bone loss that can lead to Osteoporosis.
 This was my wake up call.
 That growing into my power piece… well now, I had to act on it.

 I had to work on getting fit.
 I was suddenly feeling old before my time.
+I felt my body was betraying me.
 I had seen too many relatives and friends struggling with pain in older age linked to decline in bone density.

 The rest of my family are active.
 I would choose the sofa over a run any day.
 Now, there is still a vocal part of me that would choose the sofa over a run any day… but she doesn’t run the show any more (‘run’ the show… I’m a natural wit!).

 I have learnt to…um, let’s say… appreciate running.
-I appreciate how it helps me come back to my body… to escape my mind for a little while, and ground myself.
+I appreciate how it helps me come back to my body (to connect and value my body)… to escape my mind for a little while, and ground myself.
 I appreciate the sense of accomplishment it gives me when I have finished.
-I appreciate the feeling in my muscles when I have pushed myself a little bit more.
-I love the feeling as my body gets stronger, and the confidence this gives me.
-I appreciate the people I have met through running, who are an incredibly supportive tribe… many of who run marathons, but are still so helpful and knowledgeable, and welcoming as I struggled with first a 5km, then a 10km, a half-marathon, and my new goal – a marathon.
-I appreciate how running has helped me create a different story about myself.
-I am no longer the lazy one, no longer the inactive one.
-I have pushed myself out of my comfort zone and my image of myself has changed incredibly.
+I appreciate the feeling in my muscles when I have stretched myself a little bit more than I thought I could.
+I love the feeling as my body gets stronger, and the confidence and sense of power this gives me.
+I appreciate the people I have met through running, who have joined my village… many of who run marathons, and are so gracious, helpful and knowledgeable as I struggled with learning to run, then my first race – a 5km, then a 10km, a half-marathon, and my new goal – a marathon.
+I appreciate how running has helped me edit my story: I am no longer the lazy one, no longer the inactive one.
+I have expanded my comfort zone and my image of myself has changed incredibly.

 I am finally beginning to call myself a Runner.
 It feels good.
 I like this new story I am writing.